This post may contain affiliate links. See our affiliate disclaimer here.

 As noted above, our cat and many other RV cats try to escape the RV in order to explore outside.
 Learning how to keep your kitty safely inside is one of the most important aspects of RV living with cats.

-Many cats are able to escape the RV when the main door is open and the screen door is being using.
+Many cats are able to escape the RV when the main door is open and the screen door is being used.
 Fortunately, these escapes are easy to prevent either by keeping the door shut or installing a lock on the screen door.

 Mr. Man has also successfully escaped the RV several times when we are entering or exiting.
 If your cat is eager to go outside, be vigilant when opening the door.

-If your are concerned about your cat trying to run outside on travel days, keep them in a carrier in the RV or tow vehicle.
+If you are concerned about your cat trying to run outside on travel days, keep them in a carrier in the RV or tow vehicle.
 Ideally, RV cats should be microchipped for easy tracking in case they are lost.

 The RV Litter Box